 Infantry weaponry is whatever weapon is carried by forces fighting on foot, and does not need to be platform mounted for use.
 The weaponry used by infantry is usually specific to the role or regiment, and in the case of analysis, can often be very telling of which unit is involved in a conflict, or who is supplying said conflict.
-This article will take a particular focus on Russian equipment, however, this applies to more countries than just Russia.
+This article will take a particular focus on infantry weapons recognition of Russian equipment, however, this applies to more countries than just Russia.

 In 2014, Crimea found itself suddenly playing host to a large population who enthusiastically supported Russian intervention and annexation in the region, or in other words, Russian forces sent to conduct the intelligence and battlefield preparation of the area ahead of the main force.
 Largely these ‘little green men’ were dismissed by Russia as members of “civil defence squads” supported by the Night Wolves motorcycle club (a club with known Russian nationalist links).